How to Eat All the Colours of the Rainbow with Your Grandchildren

 More importantly you can give them some building blocks towards a healthy future.
 Grandmas through the ages have found the time to share their love and wisdom with a future generation.

 Today, this is especially needed in the area of food and health.
 It is well known that there are many health issues linked to poor diet.
-These include heart disease, diabetes, some cancers, osteoporosis and more.
-At the present time in Great Britain, more money is spent in the National Health Service on diseases caused by poor diet than by smoking.
+These include heart disease, diabetes, some cancers, osteoporosis, and more.

 Setting Healthy Habits in Childhood

 We have a great opportunity to set a good example by encouraging the next generation to look after their bodies with healthy foods and regular exercise.
 If we don’t already do it then it is never too late to start.